ziad-saab/fullstack-practice-project/README.md

 Once all these elements are working through Postman, the next step will be to test how well they integrate with the client application.
 Since the app was built using the Apiary mock server, there should be a 100% match :)

+#### Front-end
+First, you should read all the existing code and understand what it's doing.
+You should also execute the code in your development environment and make sure it is working.

+Then, you need to implement the following:

+1. Styling: try to get as close as possible to the mockups, without using any CSS framework.
+You may use the grid system that you built in week 4.
+2. Implement the signup component.
+You can look at the login component for some inspiration, even though it's not 100% the same.
+    i.
+Create the signup form in `src/components/pages/SignUp.js` ii.
+Make an API call to the "Create new user (signup)" endpoint iii.
+On success, use React Router's `browserHistory` to redirect the user to `/login` iv.
+On error, display the errors in the form
+3. For logged in users, make sure the menu displays their avatar URL from the API.
+To do this you'll have to call the `/auth/me` endpoint and retrieve the `avatarUrl` of the logged in user.
+4. For logged in users on the home page, make the `+` button work.
+It should open a modal prompting the user to create a new board like in the mockups.
+On submit, make the appropriate API call.
+Once the board is created, redirect the user to that board's page with React Router's `browserHistory`.
+5. Fix `src/components/pages/Board.js` to add a `+` button if the logged in user owns the current board.
+Then, implement that `+` to let the logged in user add a bookmark on their board.
+It should open a modal like in the mockup, then make the appropriate API call to create the bookmark.
+On success, you should refresh the list of bookmarks from the server, making sure to keep the component DRY.
+6. Fix the logout functionality in `src/components/modals/Menu.js`: instead of being a `<Link>` to `/logout`, this should simply be a clickable element that fires the appropriate API call to delete the session, then removes the session token from local storage.
+7. On the home page listing all boards, add an `Edit` button to the boards that are owned by the logged in user.
+Clicking `Edit` will open a modal letting the user modify the board's title and description.
+Submitting should call the appropriate `PATCH` endpoint on the API, then reload the list of boards.
+8. On a board page that is owned by the logged in user, add an `Edit` button to all the bookmarks.
+Clicking on `Edit` will open a modal just like the one for creating a bookmark, letting the user change the url and title of the bookmark.
+Submitting should call the appropriate `PATCH` endpoint of the API, then reload the list of links.
+9. In a similar way to (7) and (8), also provide `Delete` buttons to allow the user to delete their own boards as well as bookmarks individually.

+You will have to test all this UI by connecting it to the real API you are building rather than the mock data from Apiary.
+To do this, simply modify the `API_URL` config in `src/config.js` and test away.